Issue

 My router is infected.
 What should I do?

-- Ensure that your ESET product is up-to-date and receive module updates (formerly virus signature database updates).
+- Verify that your ESET product is up to date and receives module updates.

 If the router you are using does not use current security technology, you can lessen the risk to your system by purchasing a newer router.